myf5/kubernetes-vagrant-centos-cluster/README.md

 cd kubernetes-vagrant-centos-cluster
 vagrant up
 ```
 ***NOTE: The vagrant file is using local k8s client and server release package.
-So you need manually download the files and put it in the kubenetes-vagrant-centos-cluster directory.
+So you need manually download the files and put it in the kubenetes-vagrant-centos-cluster directory BEFORE RUNNING `vagrant up`.
-IF YOU ARE NOT IN CHINA, PLS EDIT THE VAGRANT FILE TO DOWNLOAD THE FIELS AUTOMATICALLY.***
+IF YOU ARE NOT IN CHINA, PLS EDIT THE VAGRANT FILE TO DOWNLOAD THE FIELS AUTOMATICALLY FROM INERNET.***

 Wait about 10 minutes the kubernetes cluster will be setup automatically.